-Please join me in the office I share with integrative veterinarian, Dr. Kendra Pope at 252 Broad Street, Suite 3 Red Bank, New Jersey 07701.
+Please join me in the office I share with the integrative veterinarian, Dr. Kendra Pope at 252 Broad Street, Suite 3 Red Bank, New Jersey 07701.
 Office hours by appointment only.

 Please complete the New Client Form prior to your first appointment.
 Please make sure your dog has been walked prior to our session.
 We encourage owners to be in the room but other pets should be kept separate to aid relaxation and prevent distraction.
 Dogs may be unused to sports massage because it is different than petting and we work at your animal’s comfort level.

-After your dog’s sport massage session your animal may need to go to the bathroom more frequently.
+After your dog’s sports massage session your animal may need to go to the bathroom more frequently.
 This is normal and allows the body to continue to release toxins naturally.
 Please provide ample water.
 A short walk after our session will be beneficial to stretch their legs and allow for further tension release.

 Regular massage provides the best results for your pet.
 Introductory, rehabilitative, and senior massage is recommended every 1-2 weeks.
 General maintenance and prevention is recommended and may be customized to your animal based on personality, activity level, and need.